header site background image

 Specific characteristics of the site

-The Biosphere, a geodesic dome designed in 1967 by American architect Richard Buckminster Fuller, is also a remarkable element on the Montreal skyline.
-During Expo 67, this steel structure enveloped in plastic was the largest one of its kind in the world and housed the American Pavilion.
-In 1976, a fire destroyed the plastic cover, but the exposed steel structure survived.
-It was not until 1990 that the dome found a new vocation, when Environment Canada proposed turning the site into a museum: the Biosphere.
-Architect Éric Gauthier designed the new museum inside the Fuller dome.
+The Biosphère, a geodesic dome designed in 1967 by architects Richard Buckminster Fuller and Shoji Sadao, stands as an unmistakable feature of Montréal’s skyline.
+During Expo 67, the steel structure—then covered in a polymer skin—was the largest of its kind in the world and housed the United States Pavilion.
+A fire in 1976 destroyed the polymer covering, but the steel structure was preserved.
+It was not until 1990 that Environment Canada proposed a museum project for the site: the Biosphère.
+Architect Éric Gauthier was tasked with designing a new museum within Fuller’s dome.
+In April 2021, the museum became part of Montréal’s Espace pour la vie network.

 Threats